 Roslyn is a tiny city located in the state of Washington.
 With a population of 985 people and just one neighborhood, Roslyn is the 270th largest community in Washington.
-Much of the housing stock in Roslyn was built prior to World War II, making it one of the older and more historic cities in the country.
+Roslyn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roslyn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Roslyn isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Roslyn are a mix of both white- and blue-collar jobs.
 Overall, Roslyn is a city of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Roslyn who work in sales jobs (21.09%), management occupations (12.90%), and food service (11.41%).

 Of important note, Roslyn is also a city of artists.
 Roslyn has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Roslyn’s character.